lore/lore/docs/tutorial/Step4-5.md

 # Step 4.5: Installing the Tutorial Server

-Since Lore is focused on promoting architecture and patterns that scale, we're not going to use local storage for this tutorial.
+Since Lore is focused on promoting architecture and patterns that scale, we are not going to use localStorage for this tutorial.
 Some tutorials that rely on it end up glossing over how server communication happens, and that can obstruct the realism and believability of the experience.
-Instead, we're going to quickly generate an API server is pre-configured to support the needs of this tutorial.
+Instead, we're going to quickly generate an API server that is pre-configured to support the needs of this tutorial.

-> Currently, we *are* developing a local storage abstraction library for Lore that will emulate the server experience in the browser, so that you don't *have* to spin up a server for simple application development.
+> That being said, we *are* developing a local storage abstraction library for Lore that will emulate the server experience in the browser, so that you *don't* have to spin up a server for simple application development.
 Once an application stops being trivial, having something that can emulate API calls becomes necessary for the continued refinement and development of the user experience.

-> While a service like [Apiary](https://apiary.io) can help prolong that need by providing a mock API, the fact that it doesn't actually create data or auto-generate new unique ids or support foreign key relationships means the utility it provides is limited.
+> While a service like [Apiary](https://apiary.io) can help prolong that need by providing a mock API, the fact that it doesn't actually create data, auto-generate new unique ids, or support foreign key relationships means the utility it provides is limited.

 > Once the localStorage abstraction library is ready we will update this tutorial to provide it as an alternative